kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 ## DynamoDB

+- Table names must be unique within each region.
+That is, you can have two tables with same name if you create the tables in different regions.
 - When reading data from Amazon DynamoDB, users can specify whether they want the read to be eventually consistent (default) or strongly consistent.
 - DynamoDB supports fast in-place atomic updates.
 - DynamoDB runs exclusively on Solid State Drives.